An Interview with Keith Murray from We Are Scientists

 Well, we have only had it here!

-We Are Scientists’ latest album ‘Megaplex’ is out now, and the band are touring from May to August 2018.
+We Are Scientists’ latest album ‘Megaplex’ is out now.
 More info: wearescientists.com